MisalPaav/TYMaterials/docs/ML/ML-CAE-1-Question-Bank.md

 ## 14. **What is entropy?
 Explain information gain with the help of an example.**

+### Entropy

-- **Entropy:** Entropy is a measure of uncertainty or randomness in a dataset.
-In the context of decision trees and information theory, entropy is used to quantify the impurity of a set of data points.
-A dataset with low entropy means it is relatively pure, while high entropy indicates that the data is mixed or uncertain.
+Entropy is a measure of randomness or uncertainty in a dataset.
+In the context of decision trees and information theory, entropy is used to quantify the impurity or disorder of a set of examples.
+It measures the average amount of information needed to classify a random sample from the dataset.

+### Information Gain

-- **Information Gain:** Information gain is a concept used in decision tree algorithms to decide the order of features for splitting.
-It measures the reduction in entropy achieved by splitting the data on a particular feature.
-The feature with the highest information gain is chosen as the split point.
+Information gain is a concept used in decision tree algorithms, particularly in the process of selecting the best feature to split the dataset.
+It measures the reduction in entropy or uncertainty that results from splitting the dataset on a particular feature.
+The feature that leads to the greatest information gain is chosen as the splitting criterion.

+#### Example

-**Example:** Consider a dataset of weather conditions and whether people played tennis or not.
-The target variable is whether tennis was played (Yes/No), and the features include Outlook (Sunny/Overcast/Rainy), Temperature (Hot/Mild/Cool), Humidity (High/Normal), and Wind (Strong/Weak).
-To decide the best feature for the root node of a decision tree, we calculate the entropy of the target variable before and after splitting the data on each feature.
-The feature with the highest information gain will be selected as the root node for the decision tree.
+Consider a dataset of weather conditions and corresponding decisions to play tennis or not.
+The target variable is whether to play tennis ("Yes" or "No"), and the features include "Outlook" (Sunny, Overcast, Rainy), "Temperature" (Hot, Mild, Cool), "Humidity" (High, Normal), and "Windy" (True, False)

 ## 15.  **How will you handle Categorical data using the Scikit-Learn library?
 Explain with an example.**